YassinEldeeb/fire-framework/README.md

 ![](./images/tweet.png)

-### ⚠️ Debt Management

-Before embarking on investment strategies, focus on eliminating any outstanding "bad" debts.
-Methods like the debt snowball or avalanche are effective strategies for tackling debts systematically.
-Start by either paying off the smallest debts first for motivational wins (snowball) or targeting the debts with the highest interest rates (avalanche).

-### Good Debt vs. Bad Debt

-- **Definition:** 'Good' debt can increase your net worth or significantly enhance your life.
-On the other hand, 'bad' debt is tied to depreciating assets or consumption.

-- **Examples:** Mortgages with favorable interest rates and investment in educational materials are examples of good debt, whereas high-interest credit card debt for consumer goods represents bad debt.

-Understanding the difference between these two types of debt is crucial in creating a healthy financial plan.
-While it's essential to get rid of bad debt as soon as possible, good debt can be a strategic part of your financial growth and should be managed wisely.

 ### 6. Financial Independence: Saving and Investing

 Now, we're diving into the really fun part!
 You're earning well and living smart (not blowing cash on every shiny thing).
 So what do you get?
 A big, fat pile of savings.
 But what's next?
 How do you use that to really change your life?
 That's where financial independence comes in.